anttitapsa/Bayes_Project_2022/README.md

 Project for the Bayesian Data Analysis Course at Aalto University.
+See the report on ```code/report.pdf```

 Contributors: Antti Huttunen, Amanda Aarnio, Anni Niskanen